iotaledger/chronicle.rs/documentation/docs/welcome.md

 ---
 image: /img/chronicle_icon.png
-description: Chronicle provides tools for managing and accessing permanode solutions using the IOTA actor framework backstage to allow you to store, explore and filer IOTA messages.
+description: Chronicle provides tools for managing and accessing permanode solutions using the IOTA actor framework backstage to allow you to store, explore, and filer IOTA messages.
 keywords:
 - permanode
 - store messages